by Peter Tulau

 The working environment, presented in red, namely: working structures, performance management systems, organisational adaptiveness, power, politics and culture and the calibre of organisational leadership plays a crucial role in establishing fit and is universally underestimated in the overall performance equation both in external recruitment and internal promotion.
 There is not much point pouring clean water into a bucket full of holes.
 Taking these environmental factors one by one:

 Working Structures: Identifiable sources of executive effectiveness include: role clarity, autonomy, recognition/involvement and the executive’s sense of achievement, accomplishment and mastery.
 These factors feed directly into the prevailing culture.
 The extent to which these factors are negative or positive determines to a significant degree the executive’s self-concept and subsequent modus operandi.
-Is it characterised by authentic behaviours, two-way communication, high commitment and responsiveness or by low creativity, blaming, intragroup conflict and
+Is it characterised by authentic behaviours, two-way communication, high commitment and responsiveness or by low creativity, blaming, intragroup conflict and low risk taking?

 Performance Management: Not many of us have experienced good performance management systems.
 Effective performance management depends on translating business values and strategies into readily identifiable, tangible behaviours and hard outputs on the ground.
 Once again role design and role clarity are crucial.
 It is impossible to build an appraisal framework on shaky foundations.
 The interaction between business strategy, the role and the quantum and structure of financial and non-financial rewards